 Genetic research advances have created and classified large groups of people with close genetic information, into what they call “maternal haplogroups”.
 Anthropologists and geneticists have closely worked with scientists to discover and categorize the geographical origins and genetic populations of our ancestors.
 These haplogroup studies have helped us understand from where these genetic cousins originated and how they migrated across the globe.

-How these MtDNA haplogroups spread over the planet can be viewed here.
+Read how these MtDNA haplogroups spread over the planet HERE.

 The three haplogroup regions